BattleFelon/Reassembler/README.md

 For windows just use cmake-gui.
 Have not tested this on windows

 #About
 So far all data for the block is stored in "data/block_data.csv".
+The block data file contains the lua number of the block, a custom shape naming scheme, the block number of the mirror of the current block, and the weighting for random selection during ship creation.

-The block data contains the bounding vertex position information, the attachment information, including the normal angle, and other block data.
+All the shape data is in "data/shape_data.csv".
+The shape data contains the bounding vertex position information, the attachment information, including the normal angle, and other  data.

 Perfromance: The program can generate a usable ship file of 9000 P value in less than a second from init to writing in release